springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) use default browser focus rings only for interactive components.
+Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) use default browser focus rings only for interactive components.
 <br><br>
-Pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, Reference Work Entries, and Collections) use highly-visible focus styles, including yellow focus rings or yellow backgrounds.
+Pages rendered in the <strong>newer</strong> design (currently articles, chapters, books, book series, reference works, reference work entries, and collections) use highly-visible focus styles, including yellow focus rings or yellow backgrounds.
 <br><br>
 Pages found at order.springer.com use default browser focus rings only for interactive components.
 <br><br>